Guide to Master’s in Data Analytics Programs

 Why Should You Get a Master’s in Data Analytics Degree?

-While no degree can guarantee a high salary, people with master’s degrees earn considerably more than bachelor’s degree-holders, on average.
+While no degree can guarantee a high salary, people with a master’s degree tend to earn more, on average, than those with a bachelor’s degree.

 As Payscale reports, people with bachelor of science degrees in business data analysis earned an average of $72,000 a year, while people with master of science degrees in the field earned an annual average of $84,000.